connor-kolb-13/georgia-sweets-group-10/README_Sprint_2.md

 Isaac:

+1. Yesterday, I added back buttons to each of the dashboard pages and set up the pages for additional functionality
+2. Today, I'll be looking at the Manage About Us page.
+3. No problems today.

 Trent:
 1).
 Yesterday I was able to finalize the code to display the already uploaded images on the gallary page.